enumag/eevee/README.md

 To fix it I had to `gem install` all the gems listed in `Gemfile` and recompile.
 This can be done in bulk with `bundle install` from eevee's directory.

+Sometimes it is necessary to update the local gems using `bundle update`.

 Also ran into some issues with `gem install psych`, it was missing `yaml.h`.
 Fixed it by restricting it to 4.0 in `Gemfile`.

 Some tweaking of build.bat may be needed as well.